DecisiveAI/mdai-operator/docs/rules.md

 ```
 #### removeFromSet
 Removes an item from a set variable.
-`set`: The key of the set variable.
+`set`: The name of the set variable.
 `value`: The string value to remove from the set.
 ```yaml
 then: